 All kings, except three (e.g. Josiah) after Solomon were bad.
 Indeed, it was Solomon’s foolish way of ruling that led to the split of the United Kingdom into Israel (North) and Judah (South) in 931 BCE.
 Yet God still remained faithful to his Covenant and brought it to fulfilment despite these unfaithful and sinful kings.

 The Historical Books are, therefore, telling the story of how their infidelity led to one disaster after another, the Fall of Samaria in 722/1 and the Fall of Jerusalem (587/6).
 These books are subdivided into two main historical collections and some other books:

 The Deuteronomic History is made up by what the Jewish list calls “Former Prophets”.
 (Deuteronomistic History is a modern theoretical construct holding that behind the present forms of the books of Deuteronomy and Joshua, Judges, Samuel, and Kings, there was a single literary work).

-The Chronicler’s History come from the hands of a Levite or Priest and are not just a retelling, but more a rereading and even a reinterpretation from their point of view, who are allotted a much more important place in history than in the Book of Kings.
+The Chronicler’s History comes from the hands of a Levite or Priest and is not just a retelling, but more a rereading and even a reinterpretation from their point of view.
+Priests are allotted a much more important place in history than in the Book of Kings.

 A third part of this group is made up of: